 2017-2018 Morgan O’Neill - now Assistant Professor, Stanford

 2016-2018 Patrick Boehnke - now Lead Data Scientist, Relativity, Seattle

 2015-2017 Tim Bowling - now Principal Data Science Analyst, Mayo Clinic, Chicago

 2014-2016 Sora Kim - now Assistant Professor, University of California, Merced

-2011-2013 Nadja Insel - now Assistant Professor, Northeastern Illinois University
+2011-2013 Nadja Insel - now Associate Professor, Northeastern Illinois University

 2009-2011 Dorian Abbot - now Associate Professor, University of Chicago